Choosy Omanis add to government's unemployment headache

 "This is an opportunity for me to be my own boss."

-Late last year Sultan Qaboos bin Said, who has ruled for 42 years, ordered a fourfold boost in funds available for the program to 60 million rials ($156 million) annually as one measure to slash the jobless rate.
+Late last year Sultan Qaboos bin Said, who has ruled for 42 years, ordered a fourfold boost in funds available for the programme to 60 million rials (97 million pounds) annually as one measure to slash the jobless rate.

 The scheme offers loans with an annual rate of 2 percent and a one-year grace period for repaying credit above 5,000 rials.
 No interest is charged at or below this amount.